lfernandez55/minimal-react-webpack-babel-setup/README.md

 # minimal-react-plus-express

-This is built on top of minimal-react-webpack-babel-setup see (https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).
+This is built on top of minimal-react-webpack-babel-setup and express branch see (https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).

 ## Features